-Matthew Robinson, 39, of Lake Mallard Boulevard, Mount Pleasant, is charged with pointing a firearm in connection with the incident.
+Matthew Robinson, 39, of Lake Mallard Boulevard in Mount Pleasant, was charged with pointing a firearm in connection with the incident.

-Shortly before 3 a.m., police observed a dark sport utility vehicle as it backed into a grassy area off of Wappoo Road and Sam Rittenberg Boulevard, the report states.
+Shortly before 3 a.m.
+Friday, police watched a dark sport utility vehicle as it backed into a grassy area off of Wappoo Road and Sam Rittenberg Boulevard, the report states.

-That area is known for burglaries and car break-ins, according to the report.
-Police decided to question the SUV’s driver.
+That area is known for burglaries and car break-ins, according to the report, so police decided to question the SUV’s driver.

-Police tapped on the SUV’s driver’s side window, and saw a man asleep inside.
+Police tapped on the vehicle’s driver’s-side window, and saw a man asleep inside.

 The officer ducked to the ground and called for backup, the report states.

-The man ultimately obeyed police orders to drop the weapon and raise his hands in the air.
+Robinson ultimately obeyed police orders to drop the gun and raise his hands.

-Once in handcuffs, the man denied that he had a gun, despite the weapon being in plain sight on the vehicle’s center console, the report states.
+Once in handcuffs, Robinson denied that he had a gun, even though the firearm was sitting on the vehicle’s center console, the report states.

-Police also saw a shotgun leaned against the front passenger’s seat, according to the report.
+Police also saw a shotgun leaning against the front passenger’s seat, according to the report.